abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter16.md

 We can take this next period to sit, bringing those thoughts of loving-kindness to mind, reminding ourselves of the various formulations—whatever resonates.
-One of the words used to describe the brahma vihāras when one is accomplished in these meditations is “immeasurable.”
+One of the words used to describe the brahmavihāras when one is accomplished in these meditations is “immeasurable.”
 The heart is not bound by constricted, contracted small-mindedness.
 One sets that aside and allows the heart to shine forth in that which is beautiful.